temporalio/data-pipeline-project-python/README.md

 Non-Retryable Errors = []
 ```

-The last step of the Data Pipeline returns the results.
+The last step of the data pipeline returns the results.

 ## Step 3: Run your Workflow